EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 Add a new Presenter via New > 'create GWTP Presenter with View'

-Call the new nested presenter called Home under **..client.ui.home** Check 'Place' and fill 'HOME'
+Create a new nested presenter called Home under **..client.ui.home** Check 'Place' and fill 'HOME'
 Select 'Slot' and browse to the Application presenter's SLOT_APPLICATION check 'UI Handlers'